BenBean18/RadioNotes/amplifier/notes_RFamps.md

 At 7.074MHz with second stage disconnected, it looks really nice, base going from -1.02V to 1.88V and collector going from 1.36V to 15.2V (:o).

 Input before cap is 440mV to 3V with no power (at 28MHz, see prev photo)

+Common collector is a good voltage buffer (i.e. only current gain)